torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 phase 2 before trying repair work scheduled by phase 3.
 The repair process is as follows:

-1. Start a round of repair with a workqueue and enough workers to keep the CPUs as busy as the user desires.
+1. Start a round of repair with a workqueue and eanalugh workers to keep the CPUs as busy as the user desires.

    a.
 For each repair item queued by phase 2,